-This one-year Master's programme focuses almost entirely on the area of Logistics and Supply Chain Management.
-It blends cutting-edge academic thinking with best practice from industry to give graduates and professionals the opportunity to advance with a highly employable skillset.
-The programme is also available for part-time study in Dubai, over a duration of 24 months.
+This year-long Master's programme focuses almost entirely on the area of Logistics and Supply Chain Management.
+It blends latest academic thinking with best practices from the industry to give graduates and professionals the opportunity to advance with a highly employable skillset.
+The programme is also available for part-time study in Dubai, and can be completed over a duration of 24 months.

 The Edinburgh Business School approach

 Our mix of research-led, industry-focussed learning offers the ideal preparation for those who aspire to build successful careers in the ever-advancing discipline of Logistics and Supply Chain Management.
 Students will study a mix of core courses and then choose from a range of option courses

 If you study this programme you will develop expertise across key areas of the subject, including: